-However, the TExES exam is full of test prep pitfalls.
+However, there are many TExES test prep pitfalls along the way that.
+These pitfalls have the potential to pull your score down to failure.
 For one thing, there’s the lack of quality TExES practice exam questions and study guides.
 And even if you already have a TExES prep book, you still face the challenge of productively reviewing them.

 How you do your TExES preparation will dictate whether you pass or fail your Texas Examinations of Educator Standards.

-A good TExES preparation manual can translate into getting your Texas teacher certification and starting an exciting career.
+A good TExES exam prep manual can translate into getting your Texas teacher certification and starting an exciting career.
 Poor test prep leads to failure and even worse, the end of your teaching career.

-Make sure your test prep books provide TExES practice test questions.
+Make sure your TExES study guides provide practice test questions.
 A realistic practice exam gets you familiar with the types of questions and answer choice formats.
 This can successfully guide your study plan.
 It can actually help you get better at taking this exam and thereby boost your score.

 Ask yourself the following TExES study questions…

-How Much TExES Preparation Time Is Really Required To Pass?
+How Much TExES Exam Prep Time Is Really Required To Pass?

-Don’t just leave it up to your preparation manual for the TExES test to show you.
+Don’t just leave it up to your TExES prep guide to show you what you need to know.
 Many study guides do not cover your exam precisely.

-While many professional studying for certification exams say they work better under pressure.
-Many test preparation studies over the years from major universities have revealed this is not the case.
+Many professionals studying for the Texas Examinations of Educator Standards say they work better under pressure.
+However, most test preparation studies over the years from major universities have revealed this is not the case.
 To effectively learn and review the test content you must absorb the information over a reasonable period of time.
-That means to maximize your chance of passing and achieving your teaching career goals you must do a little TExES test preparation everyday over time.
+That means to maximize your chance of passing and achieving your teaching career goals you must do a little TExES test prep everyday over time.

-The best part of doing a little over time (besides improving your exam score and passing) is your stress levels will be much lower, you can concentrate better, you’ll have less test anxiety, you’ll have more confident, your health will be better and even your relations with friends and family will be more harmonious by working upstream and planning your test success in advance.
+The best part of doing TExES test prep over time (besides improving your exam score and passing) is your stress levels will be much lower.
+You can concentrate better, you’ll have less test anxiety, you’ll have more confident and your health will be better.
+Even your relations with friends and family will be more harmonious by working upstream and planning your test success in advance.